crashinvaders/gdx-vfx/README.md

 ### 1. Add the library to the project

 #### A. Maven dependency
 The library currently is in beta, thus it's not available as a public release on Maven Central.
-But with help of [JitPack](https://jitpack.io/#crashinvaders/gdx-vfx) we still can reference the library as a maven dependecy.
+But with help of [JitPack](https://jitpack.io/#crashinvaders/gdx-vfx) we still can reference the library as a maven dependency.

 Add it in your root build.gradle at the end of repositories:
 ```gradle